-Timothy (Tim) A. Reed was named Associate Executive Director for Business and Membership Services in August 2016.
+Timothy (Tim) A. Reed was named associate executive director for business and membership services in August 2016.
+His current title is vice president for membership and operations.
+He is also O∆K’s chief operating officer (COO).
 His specialties include leadership development, professional performance training, curriculum development, instruction, major event planning, and facilities management.
 He has presented widely on leadership, organizational development, program planning, professional standards, and facility management.

 With more than 30 years of experience, Tim has served in widely different university settings.
 As Director of University Student Commons and Activities and then as the Assistant Dean of Student Affairs at Virginia Commonwealth University, he led the curriculum and programmatic development of VCU’s third Living Learning Program (VCU-LEAD).
 He co-founded the VCU Emerging Leaders Program, now in its tenth year.
 Tim led efforts in professional development, SACS accreditation, assessment, and communications.
 As director of the student centers, he led the largest expansion of student experiences in 15 years as well as three major renovation and construction projects for the university.

 Tim served in a number of student activities positions at Virginia Tech and as Dean of Students for Harlaxton College, British Campus of the University of Evansville.

 Tim served on the Board of Trustees for Association of College Unions (ACUI).
 He has also served as regional business manager and director, regional conference chair, and on a number of international committees.
 He also serves on the Harlaxton Society (University of Evansville) Board of Directors, and has served on the numerous other boards and advisory committees.